Sag in Transmission Line and its Calculations

 The picture above shows the sag of an overhead conductor.

 The picture also shows something known as span.
-It is nothing but the distance between the parallel conductor-support structures or the transmission towers.
-Span is of two types
+It is the distance between the parallel conductor-support structures or the transmission towers.
+Span is of two types.

-1. Equal or Level span: When both of the support structures are at the same base level and of the same height, it is said to have an equal span.
+1. Equal or Level span: When both support structures are at the same base level and of the same height, they are said to have an equal span.

-2. Unequal span: When both of the support structures aren’t on the same base level (like in the case of a hill slope) or at the same height or both, it is called an unequal span.
+2. Unequal span: When both support structures aren’t on the same base level (like in a hill slope) or at the same height or both, it is called an unequal span.

 Importance of Sag in a Transmission Line